MohammadDehghaniH/Synaptic-Self-Organization-of-Spatio-Temporal-Pattern-Selectivity/README.md

 Fig1, Fig2, Fig3, Fig4, and Fig5:

 First execute Model_Learning.m for p1=1:1:500, and p2=1:1:3.
-Then plot them from programs with the same name.
-For example, to plot figure 1, execute  Fig1.m
+Then to plot figure 1, execute  Fig1.m, figure 2a: Fig_2a.m, and so on.

 %%%%%%%%%%%%%%%%%%%%%